-Recommendation Status Continue to lobby the federal and provincial governments to support municipalities with waste management programs with appropriate legislation, funding and fiscal policy - continued The Director submits comments on the MOE EBR system as required.
-The Tire Recycling budget was reduced from \$404,000 per year to \$10,000 per year in 2011.
-This is a direct result of the Ontario Tire Stewardship (OTS) Program (A Waste Diversion Ontario initiative).
-On February 1, 2011, the City commenced a separate recycling collection for Televisions and Computers.
-This is a direct result of funding from the Ontario Electronic Stewardship (OES) Program (A Waste Diversion Ontario initiative).
-Continue to participate in funding improvements for Municipal Special Hazardous Waste materials.
+Recommendation Status Continue to operate and promote: Source Reduction Programs; Reuse Initiatives; Household Hazardous Waste Disposal Services; Home Composting Programs and the Bulky Item Collection Service Ongoing.
+Generate Electricity with Landfill Gas Launched in September 2007.
+An additional layer of landfill gas collection pipes was installed in 2015.
+Continue to lobby the federal and provincial governments to support municipalities with waste management programs with appropriate legislation, funding and fiscal policy Ongoing.
 Monitor the waste composition regularly to provide feedback on the effectiveness of the overall waste management system and public communication program Conducted 4 waste audits during the 2007/2008 period .
 Participated in the Provincial Waste Audit - Spring/Summer 2008.
 IC&I Spring and Fall waste audits completed in 2009.
 Conducted an IC&I Waste Diversion Strategy in 2009.
 Detailed waste audit conducted in multi-unit residential buildings in 2010.
 2010 - Spring and Fall residential waste audits are to be completed every year and summary details posted to website.
-2014 - Residential audits reduced to once per year.
-Ongoing public communication Plan.
+Effective 2014 - Residential audits reduced to once per year with ongoing communication efforts.